ahsanMuzaheed/UE4EasyAds/README.md

 All features are available in C++ and Blueprint. this plugin automatic process ads reload and other detail, so you can easy use just call when you need.

+# REMARK
+   I have no time to keep two similar ad plugin, so this plugin will not update. please try use https://github.com/feixuwu/UnrealEngine4-EZ-Mobile-Ads

 # FEATURES:
 ★ 5 best game ad networks supported.